SMART: Self-Aware Agent for Tool Overuse Mitigation: Preliminaries

 To investigate how models decide between invoking tools and relying on their own knowledge, we conduct a preliminary study on both LLMs and LM-driven agent systems.
 Our findings reveal both LLMs and agent systems' strong tendency for excessive tool use, which we define as \textbf{Tool Overuse}, leading to unnecessary resource overhead.

-\paragraph{Definition of Tool Overuse.} Tool overuse refers to the excessive reliance on external tools when an agent model could have successfully completed the task using its parametric knowledge alone.
+\textbf{Definition of Tool Overuse.} Tool overuse refers to the excessive reliance on external tools when an agent model could have successfully completed the task using its parametric knowledge alone.
 Formally, let \( Q \) be the total set of questions, and let \( P \) be the subset of questions that the model can correctly answer without using any tools.
 The model's intrinsic reasoning capability is then given by \( \alpha = \frac{|P|}{|Q|} \).
 Now, suppose that when provided with access to tools, the model chooses to invoke at least one tool on a fraction \( \beta \) of these questions in \( P \).
-The \textbf{Tool Overuse Rate} is then defined as:

-which quantifies the proportion of all questions where tool use is unnecessary, highlighting inefficiencies in the model's decision-making process.
+The \textbf{Tool Overuse Rate} is then defined as: which quantifies the proportion of all questions where tool use is unnecessary, highlighting inefficiencies in the model's decision-making process.

-\paragraph{Experiments on LLMs.} We first experiment with Llama-3.1-8B~\citep{dubey2024llama} and Mistral-7B~\citep{jiang2023mistral} on the GSM8K test set~\citep{cobbe2021training}.
+\textbf{Experiments on LLMs.} We first experiment with Llama-3.1-8B~\citep{dubey2024llama} and Mistral-7B~\citep{jiang2023mistral} on the GSM8K test set~\citep{cobbe2021training}.
 Each test question is presented under two conditions: i) the model reasons through the question normally and provides a final answer without using tools, and ii) the model has access to tools and independently decides whether to use them (see \Cref{apdx:prelim_model}).
 The statistics in \Cref{fig:preliminary_model} reveal two key insights.
 First, both models exhibit significant tool overuse, with Llama's rate exceeding 50\%.
 Second, in some cases, tool use leads to incorrect answers, even for questions the model could have solved correctly without external assistance.
 This highlights how excessive reliance on tools can introduce unnecessary complexity and degrade performance.